fmrtl73/pxdocs/content/shared/install-with-other-docker-cmdargs.md

---cpus <#.#>                  Specify maximum number of CPUs Portworx can use (e.g. --cpus=1.5) --cpu-shares <#>              Specify CPU shares (relative weight) --cpuset-cpus <val>           Specify CPUs in which to allow execution (<val> is range <#-#>, or sequence <#,#>) --memory <bytes>              Specify maximum ammount of memory Portworx can use --memory-reservation <bytes>  Specify memory reservation soft limit (must be smaller than '--memory') --memory-swap <bytes>         Specify maximum ammount of RAM+SWAP memory Portworx can use --memory-swappiness <0-100>   Specify percentage of container's anonymous pages host can swap out
+--cpus <#.#>                  Specify maximum number of CPUs Portworx can use (e.g. --cpus=1.5) --cpu-shares <#>              Specify CPU shares (relative weight) --cpuset-cpus <val>           Specify CPUs in which to allow execution (<val> is range <#-#>, or sequence <#,#>) --memory <bytes>              Specify maximum amount of memory Portworx can use --memory-reservation <bytes>  Specify memory reservation soft limit (must be smaller than '--memory') --memory-swap <bytes>         Specify maximum amount of RAM+SWAP memory Portworx can use --memory-swappiness <0-100>   Specify percentage of container's anonymous pages host can swap out
 ```